X2Engine/X2CRM/README.md

 - The  .htaccess  file  may  cause  issues  on  some  servers.
 If  you  get  a 500 Internal Server Error  when you  try  to load the installer,  delete  the .htaccess file (the application will still work without it.)
+- eAccelerator may cause PHP errors on various pages  ("Invalid Opcode").
+This can be fixed by disabling eAccelerator.